Admissions: Application Requirements

 Applicants are encouraged to apply as early as possible during the admissions cycle.
-Applicants must register with the Law School Admission Council (LSAC) and submit applications via the LSAC website by or before the posted deadline in order to receive consideration by the Admissions Committee.
-Applications may be accepted after the posted deadline and reviewed on a space available basis.
-Please note that foreign-educated students must submit their official transcripts to LSAC for evaluation.
+Applicants must register with the Law School Admission Council (LSAC) and submit applications via the LSAC website by the posted deadline in order to receive consideration by the Admissions Committee.
+Applications may be accepted after the posted deadline and reviewed on a space-available basis.
+Please note that foreign educated students must submit their official transcripts to LSAC for evaluation.
 LSAC does not accept evaluations from other credential review services.

 A complete JD Program application consists of the following:

-Applicants must register with LSAC and use the electronic application form available on the LSAC website.
-GGU Law no longer provides printed application forms or instructions.
+Applicants must use the electronic application form available on the LSAC website.
+The application form for fall 2017 will be available October 1, 2016.
 Applicants are advised to read the application form thoroughly and follow the instructions carefully.

 Personal Statement & Resume

 GGU Law requires each applicant to submit a written personal statement no more than two double-spaced pages, typed in 12-point font.
 The statement is the applicant's opportunity to address the Admissions Committee, share the motivation for obtaining a Juris Doctor and to describe the personal characteristics and the academic and professional achievements the applicant would bring to the law school community.

 Applicants must also include a current résumé detailing educational and work history along with any current or past community service or volunteer experience.